open-telemetry/opentelemetry-java/QUICKSTART.md

 span.addEvent("End Computation", eventAttributes);
 ```

-## Span with links
+## Create Spans with links
 A Span may be linked to zero or more other Spans that are causally related.
 Links can be used to represent batched operations where a Span was initiated by multiple initiating Spans, each representing a single incoming item being processed in the batch.

 ```java